BCDevOps/devops-platform-workshops/101_materials/101quiz.md

 ## Openshift Architecture

 How are pods and containers related to each other?
-- a) one or more pods run inside a container
+- a) One or more pods run inside a container
-- b) one or more containers run inside a pod
+- b) One or more containers run inside a pod
-- c) only one pod runs inside a container
+- c) Only one pod runs inside a container
-- d) only one container runs inside a pod
+- d) Only one container runs inside a pod

 I want two pods to communicate with each other.
 What needs to be true for this to happen?
 - a) Both pods need to be running on the same node